wombat9000/mboyz-webapp/readme.md

 ## Introduction
-This project is for me to experiment with Kotlin and Spring.
+This project is for me to experiment with Kotlin+Spring and share my learnings along the way.

 ## Tech & Tools
 - Heroku